 With the weather being cold and temperatures being below the normal average it results in a build-up of ice on the roads and pavements.
 People suffering from muscle and joints pains should take extra precautions when out in these conditions.
 Choosing solid supportive shoes with a good tread will help to support and grip onto the pavements when walking.

 Make sure you are walking on areas which look less icy and watch your step.

-Taking supplements or having food which are rich in Omega 3 is important for your body all year round, but there are several reasons that make the winter intake of these fatty acids particularly important.
+Taking supplements or having food which is rich in Omega 3 is important for your body all year round.
+But there are several reasons that make the winter intake of these fatty acids particularly important.
 Cold weather can increase joint paint especially for those who suffer from inflammatory conditions such as Arthritis.
-Omega 3’s have anti-inflammatory properties and help to reduce painful inflammation within your joints and throughout your body.
-Not only will it help with your joints it also helps to soothe and soften skin which has been exposed to the winter elements.
+Supplements such as our emu oil capsules have anti-inflammatory properties and help to reduce painful inflammation within your joints and throughout your body.
+Not only will it help with your joints it also helps to soothe and soften the skin which has been exposed to the winter elements.